NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 ~~~
 {% endraw %}

-**Note:** Here we are still using the old version of Rose to run the scripts.
+**Information:** Here we are still using the old version of Rose to run the scripts.
 To fully upgrade, the scripts would be [updated to Python 3 and the new Rose 2 and Cylc 8 packages](https://cylc.github.io/cylc-doc/latest/html/7-to-8/major-changes/python-2-3.html).

 ### e.
 Change rose date to isodatetime